Dip - Computer Science as a subject

 To complete a PGDip(CompSc), students must complete 120 points at 500 level including at least 90 points from papers listed in the subject of Computer Science.

-Enrolment in papers towards the BSc(Hons) is only by invitation of the Chairperson.
+Enrolment in papers towards the BSc(Hons) is only by invitation of the Head of School.
 To complete a BSc(Hons) in Computer Science, students must complete 120 points at 500 level, including at least 60 points from the papers listed in the subject of Computer Science, of which at least 30 points must be in research (normally COMPX591).

 The compulsory papers for the Master of Cyber Security degree are COMPX518, COMPX519, COMPX527, either COMPX592 or COMPX593, LEGAL526, and one of COMPX513, COMPX514 or COMPX515.
 Students admitted into the 120 point Master of Cyber Security will be given appropriate waivers on the compulsory papers based on the 500 level study completed prior to admittance.

 To complete an MSc in Computer Science, students admitted under section 2(a) of the MSc regulations must complete 180 points at 500 level including COMPX592 and at least 60 points from papers listed in the subject of Computer Science.

 To complete an MSc (Research) in Computer Science, students admitted under section 2(a) of the MSc (Research) regulations must complete 180 points at 500 level consisting of COMPX594 and 60 points from papers listed in the subject of Computer Science.

-Candidates for these graduate qualifications should select their papers in consultation with the Graduate Adviser of the Department of Computer Science.
+Candidates for these graduate qualifications should select their papers in consultation with the Graduate Advisor of the Department of Computer Science.

 Scholarships and prizes